lbryio/lbry.com/content/faq/is-lbry-open-source.md

 ---
-title: Is LBRY Open Source?
+title: Is LBRY open source?
-category: other
+category: developer
 ---

-All of the code we have written for LBRY is open source - even this very website!
+All of the code we have written for LBRY is open source and MIT licensed - even this very website!
 You can access it on [GitHub](https://github.com/lbryio/).